Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Related Work

 \section{Related Work}

-There is large number of work related to the navigation of inspection robot for steel bridges \cite{kotay1996navigating, xie2011edge, pagano2017approach}.
+There is a number of work related to the navigation of inspection robot for steel bridges \cite{kotay1996navigating, xie2011edge, pagano2017approach}.
 In \cite{kotay1996navigating} particularly for autonomous steel bridge inspection robot, the authors proposed a task-level primitive and online navigation combining with IR sensor, which helps the robot move in local area.
-In \cite{xie2011edge}, the authors proposed a method to detect edges on a large surface, which is used in navigation.
+In \cite{xie2011edge}, the authors proposed a method to detect the features such as edges, walls, and corners on a large surface from laser light and use the features to navigate the robot.
 The method in \cite{pagano2017approach} supported the small size robot to move in a large-inside steel bridge space.
-Their navigation work here assumed that the robot dimension is quite small comparing to the workspace.
-With the limit of steel bar dimension, our research needs to handle a new circumstance for robot navigation and motion planning.
+In these researches, the robot's size were small comparing to the workspace - the surfaces which the robots ran on.
+The ARA robot, on the other hand, was designed with manipulator form and carried several testing equipment's, thus its size is significant bigger than the mentioned robots.
+The circumstance requires a new navigation framework for the ARA robot, which can utilize the workspace better and localize the robot optimally to perform inspection tasks.

-There is an important feature in navigation for steel bridge inspection robots: the dimension of steel bars are limited, and the robots have small space to make a motion.
-The methods in \cite{deits2015computing, jatsun2017footstep, hildebrandt2019versatile} are able to build very nice convex regions, which make the construction of configuration space easy.
-The approximation methods, however, reduce the dimension of the workspace, and could make the robot motion infeasible.
-To overcome these problems, in this paper we propose a method, which segments the workspace into multiple clusters and represent it by a set of boundary points.
-The method can use all the possible area in the workspace, thus increase the probability of finding a path for the robot.
-With the irregular shape of the steel bar, Expectation Maximization - Gaussian Mixture Model (EM-GMM) method \cite{reynolds2009gaussian, pfeifer2019expectation, nguyen2012fast, blekas2005spatially} is utilized to segment the data into irregular dimensional clusters.
+An important feature for steel bridge inspection robots is the limitation of the steel bar's dimensions, and small workspace for the robots to make a motion, especially for the situation of the ARA robot.
+The approximate methods in \cite{deits2015computing, jatsun2017footstep, hildebrandt2019versatile} built nice convex regions, which were represented by a set of curves.
+The methods made the construction of configuration space easy, however, reduced the workspace size and could make the robot motion infeasible.
+To overcome workspace's size reduction, in this paper a segmentation algorithm is proposed to separate the workspace into multiple clusters and represent them by a set of boundary points.
+The algorithm utilizes all the possible areas in the steel bridge structures, thus increases the probability of finding a path for the robot.
+With the irregular shape of the steel bars, Expectation Maximization - Gaussian Mixture Model (EM-GMM) method \cite{reynolds2009gaussian, pfeifer2019expectation, nguyen2012fast, blekas2005spatially} is utilized to segment the input data into a cluster set.